Malo (saint): Breton evangelist

 At Aleth, Malo served under a venerable hermit named Aaron.
 Upon Aaron's death in 544, Malo continued the spiritual rule of the district subsequently known as Saint-Malo and was consecrated as the first Bishop of Aleth (now Saint Servan).
 Many miracles are related of him there.

 In old age, the disorder on the island compelled Malo to leave, but the people soon begged him to return.
 He obliged his people and returned to restore order.
 Feeling at the end of his life, Malo was determined to spend his last days in solitary penance.
 He died at an advanced age during a voyage from Aleth to Archambiac (near Archingeay) in the province of Saintonge.
 Malo might have died on 15 November 621 (although this may be the death date of Saint Marcoult).

 Veneration

 The city of Saint-Malo is one of the seven stages in the Tro Breizh ("Tour of Brittany", in Breton), a pilgrimage celebrating the seven founding saints of Brittany.

 Indirectly, the Spanish name of the Falkland Islands, Islas Malvinas, can be traced to Malo, as it is derived from the French, Îles Malouines and named by Louis Antoine de Bougainville in 1764 after the first known settlers: mariners, and fishermen from the port of Saint-Malo.

 Pontoise Cathedral is dedicated to Saint Malo.
 Lesmahagow Priory in South Lanarkshire is also dedicated to him in the Latin form of his name, Machutus.
 He is the patron saint of the churches of St. Maughans and Llanfaenor in Monmouthshire and Llanfechell in Anglesey.

 The place-name Saint-Maclou also refers to him.

+There is a church in Rome dedicated to him as San Macuto, Rome, on Piazza di San Macuto.